-Puget Sound Partnership Nearshore Credits:
+Puget Sound Partnership Nearshore Conservation Credit Program

-Off-site restoration – whether conducted by the applicant or paid for by the purchase of conservation credits – must occur within the same regional service area as the permitted project and be quantified by the conservation calculator.
+Off-site restoration – whether conducted by the applicant or paid for by the purchase of conservation credits – must occur within the same regional service area as the permitted project and be quantified by the Conservation Calculator.

-Last updated: 01/04/21
+Last updated: 10/25/22